Rays vs. Cubs Player Props Betting Odds

 Franco Stats

-- Franco has recorded at least one hit in six straight games.
-During his last 10 outings he is batting .350 with two triples, five walks and six RBI.
+- Franco will look for his eighth straight game with a hit in this contest.
+In his last 10 outings he is batting .368 with two triples, six walks and six RBI.

 Franco Recent Games